-It is difficult to establish general rules on the impact of organic wine on tasting, because organic wines have the same diversity as other wines.
-For red, white and rosé wines, it is nevertheless recognized that organic wines can offer you a different tasting experience than traditional wines.
+It is difficult to come up with general rules on the impact of ORGANIC on wine tasting, because organic wines are as diverse as other wines.
+For red wines as well as white and rosé wines, it is nevertheless recognized that organic wines can offer you a different tasting experience than traditional wines.
 As the grapes are treated with more respect, the fruit is found in a purer way.
 They also often have less sugar.
-Organic farming generally allows a more accurate transcription of the terroir that cannot be modified by the use of different chemicals.
+Organic farming generally allows for a more faithful transcription of the terroir that cannot be altered by the use of different chemicals.